Why entertainment insurance customers should take more control of their insurance process

 You’re also the best person to tell an agent about changes in your industry’s environment.
 Have there been any significant new regulatory or legal changes that could affect liability?
 Has the industry or sector experienced an economic downturn, or has it seen a spike in demand?
 (Sometimes too much business can be as challenging as not enough, stretching your manpower and other resources that could lead to problems as you work harder to meet increased demand.)

 On the other hand, have you implemented new policies, initiatives and procedures that have enhanced safety?
 Have your colleagues and employees taken and been certified for new qualifications that can reduce various kinds of risks?
 Have you improved your company’s security systems, which will reduce the chances of theft (or what the retail industry euphemistically refers to as “shrinkage”)?
 These are the kinds of things that tell an insurance company that you’ve been proactive in reducing risk for your company in the last year.

-They also comprise the kinds tales that your insurance agent needs to hear, and that he or she can relate to the others in the process who will help assemble the most relevant insurance products and most cost-effective premium structures for it.
+They also comprise the kind of tales that your insurance agent needs to hear, and that he or she can relate to the others in the process, who will help assemble the most relevant entertainment insurance products and most cost-effective premium structures for you.
 It’s a story no one can tell better, and it can help assure a very happy ending.